What are the Azure Management areas?

-Monitoring in Azure is one aspect of Azure Management.
-This article briefly describes the different areas of management required to deploy and maintain your applications and resources in Azure with links to documentation to get you started.
+Governance in Azure is one aspect of Azure Management.
+This article covers the different areas of management for deploying and maintaining your resources in Azure.

 Management refers to the tasks and processes required to maintain your business applications and the resources that support them.
-Azure has multiple services and tools that work together to provide complete management for not only your applications running in Azure but also in other clouds and on-premises.
-Understanding the different tools available and how they can be used together for a variety of management scenarios is the first step in designing a complete management environment.
+Azure has many services and tools that work together to provide complete management.
+These services aren't only for resources in Azure, but also in other clouds and on-premises.
+Understanding the different tools and how they work together is the first step in designing a complete management environment.

 The following diagram illustrates the different areas of management that are required to maintain any application or resource.
-These different areas can be thought of in terms of a lifecycle where each is required in continuous succession over the lifespan of a resource.
-This starts with its initial deployment, through its continued operation, and finally when it's retired.
+These different areas can be thought of as a lifecycle.
+Each area is required in continuous succession over the lifespan of a resource.
+This resource lifecycle starts with the initial deployment, through continued operation, and finally when retired.

 The following sections briefly describe the different management areas and provide links to detailed content on the main Azure services intended to address them.

-Configure refers to the initial deployment and configuration of applications and resources and their ongoing maintenance with patches and updates.
-Automation of these tasks through script and policy allows you to eliminate redundancy, minimizing your time and effort and increasing your accuracy and efficiency.
+Configure refers to the initial deployment and configuration of resources and ongoing maintenance.
+Automation of these tasks allows you to eliminate redundancy, minimizing your time and effort and increasing your accuracy and efficiency.
 Azure Automation provides the bulk of services for automating configuration tasks.
-In addition to runbooks for automating processes, it provides configuration and update management, which assist you in managing configuration through policy and in identifying and deploying updates.
+While runbooks handle process automation, configuration and update management assist in managing configuration.

 Governance provides mechanisms and processes to maintain control over your applications and resources in Azure.
 It involves planning your initiatives and setting strategic priorities.
 Governance in Azure is primarily implemented with two services.
-Azure Policy allows you to create, assign and, manage policy definitions that enforce different rules and actions over your resources, so those resources stay compliant with your corporate standards and service level agreements.
-Azure Cost Management allows you to track cloud usage and expenditures for your Azure resources and other cloud providers including AWS and Google.
+Azure Policy allows you to create, assign, and manage policy definitions to enforce rules for your resources.
+This feature keeps those resources in compliance with your corporate standards.
+Azure Cost Management allows you to track cloud usage and expenditures for your Azure resources and other cloud providers.

-Managing security of your applications, resources, and data involves a combination of assessing threats, collecting and analyzing security data, and ensuring that your applications and resources are designed and configured in a secure fashion.
-Security monitoring and threat analysis are provided by Azure Security Center which includes unified security management and advanced threat protection across hybrid cloud workloads.
-You should also see Introduction to Azure Security for comprehensive information on security in Azure and guidance on securely configuring Azure resources.
+Manage the security of your resources and data.
+A security program involves assessing threats, collecting and analyzing data, and compliance of your applications and resources.
+Security monitoring and threat analysis are provided by Azure Security Center, which includes unified security management and advanced threat protection across hybrid cloud workloads.
+See Introduction to Azure Security for comprehensive information and guidance on securing Azure resources.

-Protection refers to ensuring that your applications and data are always available, even in the case of outages beyond your control.
+Protection refers to keeping your applications and data available, even with outages that are beyond your control.
 Protection in Azure is provided by two services.
 Azure Backup provides backup and recovery of your data, either in the cloud or on-premises.
-Azure Site Recovery ensures high availability of your application by providing business continuity and immediate recovery in the case of disaster.
+Azure Site Recovery provides business continuity and immediate recovery during a disaster.

 Migration refers to transitioning workloads currently running on-premises to the Azure cloud.
-Azure Migrate is a service that helps you assess the migration suitability, including performance-based sizing and cost estimates, of on-premises virtual machines to Azure.
-Azure Site Recovery can help you perform the actual migration of virtual machines from on-premises or from Amazon Web Services.
-Azure Database Migration will assist you in migrating multiple database sources to Azure Data platforms.
+Azure Migrate is a service that helps you assess the migration suitability of on-premises virtual machines to Azure.
+Azure Site Recovery migrates virtual machines from on-premises or from Amazon Web Services.
+Azure Database Migration assists you in migrating database sources to Azure Data platforms.